digitalwave/ftwrunner/README.md

 ```
 $ ./ftwrunner -r 942210
 ```

+Note, that these argument lists are equals:

+`$ ./ftwrunner -f /path/to/942210.yaml` and `$ ./ftwrunner -f /path/to -r 942210`, so if you passed a regular file, `ftwrunner` set it up as ruleid.

 `-t test_title` - if you want to run only one test case for a rule, not the whole set, just pass this argument.
 Note, that you can use this only with `-r`.
 Example: